Exabyte-io/documentation/docs/workflows/data/templates.md

 {% for d in kgrid.dimensions %}{{d}} {% endfor %}{% for s in kgrid.shifts %}{{s}} {% endfor %}
 ```

-for Silicon FCC as a default material the resulting rendered text of the unit input will be.
+for Silicon FCC as a default material the resulting rendered text of the unit input will be:

 ```fortran
 &CONTROL